 Woodpecker Forest School

-Woodpecker Forest School at St James' Primary School is organised and led by Tricia King and Heather Hadley and supported by Philippa Greenaway and Wendy Peet.
+Woodpecker Forest School at St James' Primary School is organised and led by Heather Hadley and Pip Greenaway and supported by Sue Hooke, Katie Smith and Dee Douglas

-We aim to give every child the opportunity to experience forest school during their time at St James.
+We give every child the opportunity to enjoy Forest School for one term every year throughout their time at St. James'.
 The idea of Forest School was developed in Scandinavia in the 1950s and is a programme of repeated visits to a woodland area.
 The children are enabled to have freedom to develop their own learning.
 The adult’s role is as a facilitator to provide resources and teaching skills by modelling good practice in skills acquisition.
 The ethos of Forest School is relaxed, non-threatening and child-led with a strong emphasis on allowing the children to have uninterrupted time to become completely absorbed (flow) in what they are doing.

 Principle 1: Forest School is a long-term process of frequent and regular sessions in a woodland or natural environment, rather than a one-off visit.
 Planning, adaptation, observations and reviewing are integral elements of Forest School.